redmictian/tablecheck-2020-general-engineering-assignment/README.md

 ## What is it?

 In this exercise, you'll deploy a Cloudflare Workers project in order to build a linktree-style website.
-Below is a list of requirements and success criteria for your finished project.
+If you have any questions, please reach out at any time!

 ## Requirements

 ### Deploy a JSON API
 Create a new Workers project using Wrangler.
-This project will respond to two kinds of requests, one to generate a JSON API (defined below), and second, to serve an HTML page (see "Set up an HTML page")
+This project will respond to two kinds of requests, one to generate a JSON API (defined below), and second, to serve an HTML page (see "Set up an HTML page").

 To begin, you should define an array of links. **The links should be a JavaScript array, with a number of link objects, each with a name and URL string.** See the below example for one of these link objects: